 3. Internet of Things In Smart Homes

-Internet of Things in smart homes refer to home automation systems that can control lighting, climate, entertainment systems, home appliances, home security and any devices that you can think of in your house or building.
+Internet of Things in smart homes refer to home automation systems that can control lighting (check out realistic dining room lighting ideas for home), climate, entertainment systems, home appliances, home security and any devices that you can think of in your house or building.

 In that household network, smart items such as air conditioners, living room home media, curtains, washing machines, fridges, etc. are connected around your house and can be manipulated remotely from one single app, or control panel.